|

 I think the South Pacific Travel Bureau has been leading us on!

-Passage to Rarotonga
+Passage to Rarotonga On leaving

 the protected anchorage at Bora Bora on September 15th, right